 From the visitor centre, I biked along the Seaside Cycling Route in Gaomei Section, where the route continues into the Branch Line.

 The bike route is paved and easy to navigate.
-It was super easy to follow the signages along the way.
+It was super easy to follow the signage along the way.

-Since I only rented the electric bike for an hour, I biked as far as I can along the route in half an hour and went right back to the bike rental.
+Since I only rented the electric bike for an hour, I biked as far as I could along the route in half an hour and went right back to the bike rental.

-It was nice seeing the coastal scenery on a bike and feel the sea breeze at the same time.
+Seeing the coastal scenery on a bike and feeling the sea breeze simultaneously was nice.
 I highly recommend biking along the cycling route in Gaomei Wetlands.

 Gaomei Wetlands 1-day itinerary: include Wuqi Fisherman’s Harbour